MaayanLab/BioToolStory/README.md

 old_code: old scripts for btools

-schemas,validators: scripts for BioToolStory website
+schemas,validators, and scripts are scripts for BioToolStory website